apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 If you have multiple Kafka sources running, you can configure them with the same Consumer Group so each will read a unique set of partitions for the topics.

-This version of Flume no longer supports older versions (0.8.x) of Kafka and currently supports Kafka 0.9.x series of releases.
+This version of Flume no longer supports older Kafka versions (0.8.x) and requires Kafka version 0.9 or greater due to the reliance on the Kafka clients shipped with that version.

 ==================================  ===========  ===================================================
 Property Name                       Default      Description